Fyodor Smolov

-Fyodor Mikhaylovich Smolov (Фёдор Миха́йлович Смо́лов; born 9 February 1990) is a Russian professional footballer who plays as a striker for Dynamo Moscow and the Russian national team.
+Fyodor Mikhaylovich Smolov (Фёдор Миха́йлович Смо́лов; born 9 February 1990) is a Russian professional footballer who plays as a striker.

 Club career

 Smolov is a graduate of the Master-Saturn Yegoryevsk football academy.
 In 2007, he joined Dynamo Moscow.
 He made his Russian Premier League debut for Dynamo on 28 April 2007 in a game against FC Luch-Energiya Vladivostok, at the age of 17, as a last-minute substitute for Cícero.
 Despite scoring prolifically for the national junior teams and Dynamo's own Under-21 squad, he only scored one goal for the senior team in the next 3.5 seasons and only started in 11 games up to that point.
 On 14 July 2010, the club announced that Smolov would join Feyenoord on a one-year loan deal.

 Returning from loan, Smolov started 2011–12 season as a squad player, but after 9 matchdays his impact was limited to substitute appearances.
 So he was loaned again, this time to Anzhi Makhachkala - initially for whole 2012–13 season, and then for the second part of 2013–14 season.